Alien vs. Predator Central logo

 A distinct Facehugger from Alien Romulus

-Alien Romulus introduces yet another new Fachugger type.
+Alien Romulus introduces yet another new Facehugger type.
 These Facehuggers were possibly experimented on by the Black Goo Pathogen by the scientists on the Romulus part of the Renaissance Station, creating a new Xenomorph strain.
 Breaking containment from the research labs, these Facehuggers attacked in masse, overwhelming any opponents in quick succession.
 The Romulus Facehuggers were dark brown in color, similar to the Queen Facehugger seen in Alien 3.
 The proboscis tube that they stuck in the throat of their victims is especially thick, visible in a scene of a Facehugger removal.
 The Romulus Facehuggers had human-like nails on the tips of their fingers, giving them an especially creepy appearance.

 Giant Facehugger